soedinglab/transannot/README.md

 * `annotate`            Annotate with rbh ...
 * `contamination`       Check for the contamination with `mmseqs taxonomy`
 * `downloaddb`          Download database to search against

+### Dowloading databases

+In this step database to search against will be downloaded, if you want to download default UniProtKB database just type:

+    transannot downloaddb default outDB tmp

+or:

+    transannot downloaddb UniProtKB outDB tmp

+results are equal in both cases - UniProtKB will be downloaded